SuperOleg95/Sopelka/README.md

 # Sopelka
-This is Sopelka's gift for New Years' Eve 2024/5
+This is Sopelka's gift for New Years' Eve 2024/
+Also git test